When to Go

 What To Pack

 Address book and stamps, so you can send out postcards to friends and family at home.
 Another idea -- Get a box or sheet of blank labels and address them all before you leave with whoever you will be writing home to.
 Once I'm on my trip, I buy postcards from various places and ask each kid to drop a few lines about our days events and we just peel off the label, stick, stamp and done.
 No need to look for the addresses.
-Include e-mail addresses so you can send virtual postcards from Innoventions in Epcot (Jennifer Watson)
+Include e-mail addresses so you can send virtual postcards from Spaceship Earth or Mission: Space in Epcot.

 Aloe - our family found it extremely useful (we used almost all of a 20 oz. bottle!) in the summer heat.